 The Greater Gordonsville area not only offers significant historical points of interest, but (given its location in the very heart of the Monticello Wine Trail) also numerous high-quality vineyards, inspired by Thomas Jefferson’s vision of creating a wine region.
 With good wine, good food follows (and memorable conversations with friends), so there is no surprise that the Greater Gordonsville area has emerged as a truly outstanding food scene as well!

 Located in Downtown Gordonsville, across from the town park, Restaurant Pomme has introduced world-class fine dining to Piedmont Virginia.
 A consistent TripAdvisor and Wine Spectator award winner, it provides authentic, classic French dining in a warm and welcoming atmosphere reminiscent of the French countryside.
-Whether on a day trip or gathering with friends and family, Pomme wishes to share its passion of food and wine with you. À votre santé et bon appétit!
+Whether on a day trip or gathering with friends and family, Pomme wishes to share its passion for food and wine with you. À votre santé et bon appétit!

 Offering slow-cooked barbeque that is among the best in the United States, along with handmade sides like mac and cheese and collard greens, Barbeque Exchange is an important stop for anyone visiting the area.
 The meats are dry cured with secret ingredient rubs, and then cooked in their specialized wood-burning cooker.